-Students holding teaching assistantships and who are making satisfactory progress toward their degree may be appointed at Grade 12 each fall and spring semester.
-Students who hold teaching assistantships and who also have research advisers with adequate funds, however, may have their salaries incremented by their research advisers from a Grade 12 salary to the highest-grade level for which they qualify at that time.
+Students holding teaching assistantships and who are making satisfactory progress toward their degree may be appointed at Grade 14 each fall and spring semester.

 An assistantship may be terminated if the student blatantly disregards departmental or Graduate School rules, such as the one limiting credit loads per semester, or if the student's program is terminated for unsatisfactory scholarship.
+Approved graduate stipend levels are detailed at the following link.

+https://guru.psu.edu/resources/rates-and-schedules/stipends-for-graduate-assistants